sophieggee/fkagrace/_posts/2022-12-19-home-for-the-holidays.md

 ---
 layout: post
-title: "What to do with the Rest of You"
+title: "What To Do With the Rest of You"
 author: "inhabitant of flight A1056"
 categories: documentation
 tags: [documentation,sample]